 Monthly Social meetings

-The next ‘trans lakes social night‘ meet starts at 8.00pm and is on 12th April 2016 at the Drawing Room, Barrow.
-The second social night is on 28th of April at the Hope and Anchor, Ulverston and its their jazz night.
+The next ‘trans lakes social night‘ meet starts at 8.00pm and is on 17th May 2016 at the Drawing Room, Barrow.
+The second social night is on 26th of April at the Hope and Anchor, Ulverston and its their jazz night.
 The former will be a jpoint night with Friends and Supporters of the Furness LGBT Community and is IDAHO night.

 These meets are for ‘Trans’ people to meet at a safe venue which gives the opportunity to meet others and arrange days out together.
 It is also a support group so giving help and support to others is appreciated.